web-platform-dx/developer-research/mdn-short-surveys/2025-04-16-tc39-proposals/README.md

 ## Interpretation

-The following interpretations are proposed by [Patrick Brosset](https://github.com/captainbrosset), PM at Microsoft Edge.
+The following interpretations are proposed by [Patrick Brosset](https://github.com/captainbrosset), product manager at Microsoft Edge.

 ### Final ranking of proposals